Tour de France sport has been plagued by doping scandals and attracted bad publicity in recent years.

-Each day, or stage, can conversely be equated to a project.– Each day is unique (i.e. a different route travelled each day) with a specific start and a specific end… no two days being the same!
+Each stage can conversely be equated to a project.
+Each day is unique (i.e. a different route travelled each day) with a specific start and a specific end… no two days being the same!

 The stakeholders need to be managed, briefed, taken care of, and kept safe each day.

-The plethora of risks need to be identified, managed, and actively monitored each day, with active mitigations ready on the trigger, should circumstances call for it.
+The plethora of risks need to be identified, managed, and actively monitored daily, with active mitigations ready on the trigger, should circumstances call for it.

 The 2020 instalment of the Tour de France started with 22 teams of 8 riders each.
 If you add the team managers, cycle technicians, mechanics, team dieticians, personal chefs, physiotherapists, and general support staff, then you arrive at about 440 active participants moving each day from one town to the next over the course of 3 weeks covering 180km on average each day.
 This tallies up to approximately 3400 km and 90 hours of active cycling and live media coverage.